syuan100/ethaddressbook/README.md

 Thank you for contribting to the project!
 Please make changes on your own fork of this repo and make a pull request when you wish to merge your changes.

 ### ethaddressbook.js
-We're using [Rollup.js](https://rollupjs.org) to build our files and minify them.
+We're using [Gulp](https://gulpjs.com/) and [Rollup.js](https://rollupjs.org) to build our files and minify them.
 If you are making changes to the library please only make changes to files in the `src` folder.

 First, make sure you have [node and npm installed](https://nodejs.org/en/download/).
 Then install the dependencies:
 <pre>npm install</pre>

-Then run a the rollup command:
+Then run a the build command:
-<pre>npm run rollup</pre>
+<pre>npm run build</pre>

 You should see a success message saying that files were created in the `dist` folder.
 If that's looking good then you're all setup!